rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/branded-experiences/quickstart.md

 Visit the [Branded Experiences demo.adobe.com page](https://internal.adobedemo.com/content/demo-hub/en/demos/external/branded-experiences.html) for the latest instructions and installers.

-*Note that Branded Experiences ONLY works on the local AEM as a Cloud Service Quickstart Jar (which you are on now) and NOT on a true AEM as a Cloud Service enviroment (in the Adobe Cloud).*
+*Note that Branded Experiences ONLY works on the local AEM as a Cloud Service Quickstart Jar (which you are on now) and NOT on a true AEM as a Cloud Service environment (in the Adobe Cloud).*